 If you have been in a vehicle accident, your injuries may or may not be obvious.
 Whether you are showing signs of injury or not after a car accident you should seek medical attention.

 Portland Urgent Care offers comprehensive integrated injury care for many motor vehicle accident injuries.
-Working in partnership with Portland Wellness Center, the continuum of providers and services range from Medical Doctors, Chiropractors, Physiotherapist, Injury Rehabilitation, Acupuncturists and Massage Therapists.
+Working in partnership with Portland Wellness Care, the continuum of providers and services range from Medical Doctors, Chiropractors, Physiotherapist, Injury Rehabilitation, Acupuncturists and Massage Therapists.
 These specialists and services can address a range of motor vehicle accident injuries, identifying the right care for you.
-Personalized treatment plans work to heal a range of injuries from whiplash to fractures and broken bones.
+Personalized auto accident treatment plans work to heal a range of injuries from whiplash to fractures and broken bones.
 With same day appointments available, Portland Urgent Care understands the importance in seeking a medical evaluation immediately post motor vehicle accident.
 At Portland Urgent Care, our team will examine you, take X-rays if needed, determine the extent of your injuries, provide a treatment plan and pain management all in one convenient location.
 We understand that a motor vehicle accident injury entails various levels of care.
 When you come in after a motor vehicle accident, our team may do the following:

 Conduct a Medical Exam- “No matter the impact or severity of a motor vehicle accident, victims should get a complete medical examination at Portland Urgent Care immediately after an accident”